-Using rules from IBM Operational Decision Management
+Using rules from ILOG Business Rule Management System

-Rules created in a Business Rule Management System such as IBM Operational Decision Management be referenced and used in IBM® Analytical Decision Management applications.
+Rules created in a Business Rules Management System such as ILOG can be referenced and used in IBM® Analytical Decision Management applications.
 These external rules can be selected and used in the same manner as other rules by clicking the Find an existing rule icon at the desired point in the application.
 External rules are distinguished by their icon, but otherwise usable in the standard manner.